 1984: English new wave group General Public released their debut album, All the Rage.
 Former Clash guitarist Mick Jones was a founding member of the band, but left part way through the album’s recording.

 1985: After it was originally released as the B-side of “William, It Was Really Nothing” in 1984, “How Soon Is Now?” by The Smiths was released as an A-side.
 The single later went to #24 on the UK chart.

 1985: Following Band Aid’s 1984 “Do They Know Its Christmas?” project in the UK the previous Christmas, singer and activist Harry Belafonte and fundraiser Ken Kragen organized an American benefit single for African famine relief.
 More than 45 of the most famous artists contributed to the recording of “We Are The World,” which had been written by Michael Jackson and Lionel Richie.
 The final recording session was held on the evening of January 28th at A&M Recording Studios in Hollywood.
 Among the artists that joined Jackson at the studio were Ray Charles, Billy Joel, Diana Ross, Cyndi Lauper, Bob Dylan, Bruce Springsteen, and Smokey Robinson, many of who had come from the American Music Award ceremony the same night.
 Upon entering the studio, musicians were greeted by a sign which read “Please check your egos at the door” as well as Stevie Wonder, who proclaimed that if the recording was not finished in one take, he and Ray Charles would be driving everyone home.
 Since its release, “We Are the World” has raised over $63 million for humanitarian causes, equivalent to $144 million today.

 1988: To promote their thirteenth studio album, A Momentary Lapse of Reason, Pink Floyd floated a giant inflatable bed down the Thames River in London.

 2003: Lou Reed released his nineteenth solo album, The Raven.
-The concept album recounts the short stories of Edgar Allen Poe and is based on POEtry, an opera Reed had co-written with Robert Wilson that premiered in 2000.
+The concept album recounts the short stories of Edgar Allen Poe and is based on POEtry, an opera Reed co-wrote with Robert Wilson that premiered in 2000.